a19836/phpframeworkdemo/README.txt

 - configure apache document root to the trunk/app/ folder

-- restart apache and open the setup.php file in your browser and follow instructions...
+- restart apache and open the setup.php (htttp://<your installation domain>/setup.php) file in your browser and follow instructions...
 The setup.php file is in the trunk/app/ folder.

 - Note that if you wish to have a local TMP folder, you can create a TMP folder inside of the dirname of the app/ folder and the system will detect it automatically, or you can always set another TMP folder in the global variables.